Skip to main content

 For example, an individual with adrenal dysregulation, characterized by an altered hypothalamic-pituitary-adrenal (HPA) axis, may experience a blunted cortisol awakening response and abnormal diurnal cortisol patterns.
 Forcing this individual to participate in a high-intensity morning workout, a common feature of wellness challenges, could be physiologically detrimental, exacerbating HPA axis dysfunction and worsening symptoms of fatigue and burnout.

-Similarly, a wellness program’s focus on weight loss as a primary metric of success can be problematic for individuals with or PCOS.
+Similarly, a wellness program’s focus on weight loss as a primary metric of success can be problematic for individuals with insulin resistance or PCOS.
 In these conditions, the body’s cells are less responsive to insulin, leading to hyperinsulinemia and a metabolic state that favors fat storage.

 A standard “eat less, move more” approach often fails and can increase psychological distress.
 A scientifically grounded accommodation would shift the focus from weight loss to improvements in metabolic markers, such as fasting insulin, HbA1c, or inflammatory markers like C-reactive protein.
 This aligns the program’s goals with clinically meaningful outcomes for the individual.